Last updated on December 15, 2022

 Mizzium Mortars | Illustration by Noah Bradley

-While you can’t really play Magic at Walmart or Target, these can still be solid supplemental locations to pick up Sealed products if you don’t have a card shop near you.
-The best places to buy sealed MTG products in-person if you live in the United States are Walmart and Target, both of which tend to have quite a bit of product including recent packs and boxes, Commander precons, themed packs.
+While you can’t really play Magic at Walmart or Target, these can still be solid supplemental locations to pick up sealed boosters or bundles if you don't have a card shop near you.
+These are two consistent places to buy sealed MTG products in person if you live in the United States, both Walmart and Target tend to have quite a bit of product including recent packs and boxes, Commander precons, and theme packs.

 You can also find Magic cards at smaller stores like CVS or GameStop, but I wouldn’t recommend these unless they’re having a sale since they usually have slim product pickings.
 I rarely find myself buying cards in person at locations like this though, and that’s because…